 Section 1 - Special Assignment Premium.
 Management at its discretion may assign a bargaining unit employee to serve as a training officer for new employees for all or part of his or her particular shift.
 The bargaining unit employee will perform the duties of that special assignment for that period and will be compensated an additional \$0.75 per hour for all time assigned and acting in that role.
-Additional assignments may be eligible for this additional compensation as determined by the Chief of Police.
+Additional assignments may be eligible for this additional compensation as determined by the Chief of Police except that the assignments of "Administrative CCO" and "TAC CCO" will be compensated on a continuous basis for all hours regularly scheduled and worked.
 In situations where a bargaining unit employee is performing more than one special assignment, only one premium will apply for those hours.